 Ms. Bechtold has performed around the world, and has been heard on CBC Radio, CBS-TV, NBC-TV, NHK-TV, and WNYC, and on shows such as 30 Rock, The CBS Morning Show, Good Day NY, and Unbreakable Kimmy Schmidt.
 Other programs have been with Absolute Ensemble, Catalyst Dance, DJ Spooky, the NY Symphonic Ensemble, Parsons Dance, Paul Taylor Dance Company, 10 Hairy Legs, the Vermont Symphony, VisionIntoArt, VOX Opera Readings, and Pablo Ziegler.
 In addition, she's performed with entertainers such as Boyz II Men, Willie Colon, Sheryl Crow, Dead Can Dance, Darcy James Argue's Secret Society Band, Roberta Flack, Left Banke, Smokey Robinson, J-Pop band SMAP, Donna Summer, and Stevie Wonder.
 As part of a project by artist Derrick Adams, she was part of Performa '13, the performance art biennial.
 An active performer, she has performed at diverse venues such as the Blue Note, Carnegie Hall, Citi Field, the Frick Museum, the Harvard Club, Joe's Pub, Lincoln Center, Madison Square Garden, Merkin Hall, National Sawdust, nublu, (le) Poisson Rouge, Radio City Music Hall, Rockwood Music Hall, St John the Divine, and the Whitney Museum.

 She received her M.M.from Mannes-The New School for Music, where she was a student of noted violinist Felix Galimir.
 Prior to that, she received a double-degree in Violin and English from the New England Conservatory and Tufts University in Boston.
 In addition, she likes to compose electroacoustic works, and to write articles about food/music/life.
-Her compositions have been performed on the Circuit Bridges Festival, Composers Concordance Festival, C-Y Series, Electro-Music Festival, Music With a View Festival, NWEAMO Festival, JUMP series, Sonic Circuits, and Sound Traffic series, as well as at venues such as the Austrian Cultural Forum, Bohemian National Hall, and St. John's University, in NYC.
+Her compositions have been performed on Access Contemporary Music's Sound of Silent Film Festival, the Circuit Bridges Festival, Composers Concordance Festival, C-Y Series, Electro-Music Festival, JUMP Series, Music With a View Festival, NWEAMO Festival, Skeleton Crawl Art Ball, Sonic Circuits, and Sound Traffic series, as well as at venues such as the Austrian Cultural Forum, Bohemian National Hall, and St. John's University, in NYC.
 She is co-director of the Ladies First Series, and a board member of New York Women Composers.
 She is on the faculties of The Dwight School, Greenwich House Music School, and The Town School in NYC, and is a coach for the Norwalk Youth Symphony in CT.